samuelarogbonlo/Sketch-Test/README.md

 ## Development setup

 Resources used in this script were created manually including S3 buckets and PostgreSQL databases.
 However, in a production environment, it is strongly advised to follow infrastructure as code best practices.
+Two S3 buckets were created on the AWS console and a PostgreSQL database called `proddatabase` was created.
+This database has a teble called `avatars` with a column called `path`

 ## Performance and Scalability

+When testing the app initially, I discovered that the original synchronous solution I had wasn't going to scale.
+It waited for each file to get copied before moving to the next one.
+I decided to move to an asynchronous solution by running each copy operation on its own thread.
+This resulted in a tremendous improvement in performance.